bbradt/dfncluster/README.md

 The key result from this experiment was that without any clustering, no supervised learning algorithm could consistently achieve AUC score above 0.60.
 Some learners such as the Multilayer Perceptron, Passive Aggressive Classifier, and Bernoulli Naive Bayes surprisingly scored below 0.40 suggesting that they consistently misdiagnose patients.
-This result was attributed to being due to random error, and was disregarded.
+We attributed these results as being due to random error.

 After establishing the baseline AUC scores, we performed clustering and beta feature generation for the simulated Gaussian datasets.
-Using these clustered and reduced datasets, we trained across the same classifiers to for each clustering algorithm (K-Means, Gaussian Mixture Model, Bayesian Gaussian Mixture Model, DBSCAN, and Hierarchical) to generate the results below.
+Using these clustered and reduced datasets, we trained across the same classifiers to for each clustering algorithm (K-Means, Gaussian Mixture Model, Bayesian Gaussian Mixture Model, DBSCAN, and Hierarchical).
+The results are displayed below.

 | Clustering Algorithm | Multilayer Perceptron | Nearest Neighbors | SVM             | Random Forest | Extra Trees   | Gradient Boost  | Logistic Regression | Passive Aggressive Classifier |